 What will I study at ILR?

 The ILR curriculum provides a balance of structure and flexibility.
-Foundation courses provide a comprehensive view of the historical, legal, management and economic issues that define and influence the workplace.
-Elective courses allow students to pursue specific interests.
+Foundation courses provide a comprehensive view of the historical, legal, management, and economic issues that define and influence workers and the workplace.
+Elective courses allow students to pursue specific academic and career interests.

 Foundation courses in management, economics, psychology, history, law, government and statistics are taken in ILR.
-Electives are taken within ILR and from Cornell’s other undergraduate colleges.
-ILR students pursue interests in business, law, government, economics, international relations, psychology, public policy, social and political history.
+Electives taken within ILR and at Cornell’s other undergraduate colleges are used to pursue interests in business, law, government, economics, international relations, psychology, public policy, social and political history, and other areas.
+Review our Curriculum and Sample Electives to see examples of how some students are using courses within ILR and around the university to pursue these interests.
 Learn more about the ILR curriculum.

 Do I select a major?

 There is only one major at ILR.
 All students earn a Bachelor of Science degree in Industrial and Labor Relations from Cornell University.

 Can I pursue a minor?